aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-design/presentation-theme/_index.md

 **2** - Colors from the additional palette.

-This Java code demonstrates an operation where additional palette colors are obtained from the main theme color and then used in shapes:
+This Javascript code demonstrates an operation where additional palette colors are obtained from the main theme color and then used in shapes:

 ```javascript
     var presentation = new  aspose.slides.Presentation();